|

 □

-Laptop or other digital
+Laptop and backup digital

 storage device |